OpenGridForum/DFDL/calls/2023/2023-01-19_DFDL-WG-Call.md

 | 2022-11-03 | Steve had some concerns about the proposed language, Mike to look at this again.
 | 2022-12-01 | Mike did some experiments with an online XPath expression evaluator to see what ".[1]" returns.
 We also noted that a DFDL expression is only allowed to return a single node.
 Mike to carry on with the experiment.
 | 2023-01-05 | Issue 26 updated with Mike's latest findings.
 Maybe we should disallow ".[n]"?
 Steve to contact Andrew Coleman, W3C XQuery WG ex-member for advice.
+| 2023-01-19 | Revisited the XPath 2.0 specification.
+Concluded that ".[1]" is the same as "." and that ".[n]" where n <> 1 returns an empty node sequence.
+Also noted that when using dfdl:occursIndex() in an expression, if any element on the path to the array element has a sibling of the same name, the results of the expression are unpredictable.
+Also on section 18.5.2.5 the sentence "In the functions below, if the argument includes the current node, or any enclosing parent node, then it is a Schema Definition Error." should be using "evaluates to" not "includes".
+Mike to update issue #26 with the actual words for the spec (section 18).

 |    325     | Submit OGF DFDL 1.0 to ISO for adoption as an ISO standard (Mike, Steve) |
 | ---------- | --- |
 | 2021-11-11 | Alan & Wolfgang attended the call.
 OGF is looking to re-home its successful standards to more relevant organisations.
 The proposal is that DFDL moves to ISO.
 OGF has well-established connections with ISO, and Wolfgang is an attendee at working group meetings.
 There is a specific ISO process that lets them adopt a public, freely available standard whilst maintaining its public, free status.
 In contrast to ISO-owned standards which are chargeable.
 The public, free status continues to apply to ongoing revisions.
 DFDL feels like a good fit for ISO, noted that DFDL schemas exist for ISO 8583 and EDIFACT.
 There is no need initially to change DFDL to use ISO templates, this can happen later.
 Noted that this is not a process for dumping old standards onto ISO, it applies to standards with an active community.
 The end result is that DFDL continues to evolve and be freely available but there are revisions that are effectively 'blessed' by ISO.
 An example of this in practice is Open Virtualization Format Specification from DMTF.
 Adoption of a standard by ISO is ultimately determined by national body votes.
 Next steps: OGF will write to ISO-IEC JST1 with the proposal.
 DFDL WG will reach out to the chair of SC38 WG5 which is considered the most likely place DFDL will end up in ISO.
-The WG5 chair is Fernando Gebara Filho <fgebara@amazon.com>.
+The WG5 chair is Fernando Gebara Filho.
 DFDL WG to consider attending the appropriate ISO meetings.
 Useful links: ISO Process: https://www.iec.ch/members_experts/refdocs/iec/Consolidated_JTC1_Supplement_2020_publication.pdf, DMTF ANSI/ISO adoptions: https://www.dmtf.org/about/register/apresources.
 | 2022-02-24 | OGF are still working on the first step of the process, the application for OGF becoming a PAS submitter.
 They expect to submit the application letter begin of March.
 Once OGF will be a recognised PAS submitter there will be an assigned mentor who will guide through the next steps which mostly will have to be taken by the DFDL WG.
 Wolfgang sent an email with questions that the WG need to answer.
 Questions discussed and answers sent back to Wolfgang.
 | 2022-04-07 | Steve to chase OGF for latest position.
 | 2022-07-14 | From Wolfgang: "The process was a bit slower than foreseen, mostly because of holiday absence both on side the of OGF and JTC1.
 Regarding the application letter I am waiting for the confirmation from our guide that the last  version we have sent him on Monday is well suited for our official application as PAS submitter.
 If we have his confirmation OGF will officially send the application to JTC1.
 Thereafter it will subject to a voting of the national bodies which my take additional one or two months."
 Meantime in parallel Steve will contact the WG5 chair.